organicsafelink/archive/safelink/assests/README.md

 **Note**: This directory contains the css of the timer.
 It contains two versions: a minified version for direct use and an unminified version if you want to customise it further.

-### 1. This is the unminified css version of the timer if you wanted to customize it according to your taste and needs
+### 1. If you wish to modify the timer to your liking and needs, here is the unminified CSS version.
 </br>

 ```css